 A: In the Global Options dialog, select the Terminal / Appearance / ANSI Color category.
 The normal foreground ANSI color is displayed/set on the far right of the top row of the Normal colors section.
 The normal background ANSI color is displayed/set on the far left of the top row of the Normal colors section.
 To edit these two colors, press the color block button and select the new color to use.

-Q: What if I have a color scheme selected and the ANSI Color option both enabled.
+Q: What if I have a color scheme selected and the Color Mode option both enabled.
 What happens?

-A: In current versions of SecureCRT, color schemes and ANSI color work together if the Use color scheme option is enabled along with the ANSI Color option in the Session Options dialog.
+A: In current versions of SecureCRT, color schemes and ANSI color work together if the Use color scheme option is enabled along with the Color Mode option in the Session Options dialog.

 A: There is no universal solution, but there are a couple of generalizations that can be made:

 Set terminal emulation in SecureCRT to Xterm and reconnect to the remote host.
 Note: SecureCRT doesn't care what terminal it is currently configured to emulate.
 As long as the Color Mode option is not set to None, if SecureCRT receives an ANSI color escape sequence, it will use it (unless the color scheme overrides that particular color code).

 Set the Terminal type to xterm or xterm-color in the Terminal / Emulation / Advanced category of the Session Options dialog; disconnect and then reconnect in order for the new advertised terminal type to be seen by the remote system.